-While each school and college at Temple University has established and adheres to its own grievance procedure, all have in common the following steps:
+While each school and college at Temple University has established and adheres to its own grievance procedure, all have the following steps in common:

-- Students attempt resolution through discussion with the instructor.
+- Students first attempt resolution through discussion with the instructor.

-- Failing agreement, students present appeals to the chair of the department, specifying the nature of the grievance, the result of the previous discussion, and the resolution sought.
+- If agreement can't be reached, students appeal to the chair of the department, specifying the nature of the grievance, the result of the previous discussion, and the resolution sought.

 - Failing agreement at the department chair level, students may appeal to the Office of the Dean of the College.